 Alpha Synuclein: Introduction

-The main component of LB and LN inclusions is α-synuclein, a soluble, intrinsically disordered protein (Ariesandi et al., 2013) lacking tertiary and secondary forms. α-synuclein is expressed in the central nervous system (cerebral cortex, hippocampus, amygdala, and olfactory bulb) and concentrated near the presynaptic nerve terminals.
+The main component of LB and LN inclusions is α-synuclein, a soluble, intrinsically disordered protein (Ariesandi et al., 2013) lacking compact secondary and tertiary structures. α-synuclein is expressed in the central nervous system (cerebral cortex, hippocampus, amygdala, and olfactory bulb) and concentrated near the presynaptic nerve terminals.
 Its biological function is unknown; however, many have proposed that α-synuclein aids in vesicular transport due to its association with vesicular structures (Roostaee et al., 2013).
 The accumulation of α-synuclein, however, causes a decrease in synaptic proteins, gradual impairments in neuronal transmission, and finally, neuronal death (Volpicelli-Daley et al., 2011).
 Due to α-synuclein’s pathogenic role in the progression of PD, its aggregation has been the target of many therapeutic approaches like antibody mediated clearance and drug induced inhibition.
-Preventing α-synuclein accumulation is only one path of PD treatment; LRRK2 kinase, tau, and β and ƴ-synuclein are also all potential neuroprotective targets in disease therapy.
+Preventing α-synuclein accumulation is only one path of PD treatment; LRRK2 kinase, tau, and β and γ-synuclein are also potential neuroprotective targets in disease therapy.

 In summary, PD is a complex disease with many underlying causes, however, understanding its pathogenic mechanism is key in finding potential treatments for those who endure neurological degeneration and suffering.